naormeit/Ecommerce_Follow_along/README.md

   Loading States: Implemented a loading spinner while fetching product data.
   Error Handling: Displayed meaningful error messages in case of API failure.
   Pagination & Filters: Considered adding pagination and filtering options for better user experience.

+## Milestone 12: Filtering Products by User Email and Displaying Data

+In this milestone, we focused on filtering products based on the user's email and sending only relevant product data to the frontend.
+Key achievements include:

+**1. Backend: Creating a Filtered API Endpoint** Developed a GET endpoint (/api/products/:email) to return products associated with a specific user email.
+  Used Mongoose to query the database and fetch only the products uploaded by the provided email.
+  Implemented error handling to manage scenarios where no products match the email.

+**2. Frontend: Fetching Filtered Data from API** Created a function in React to fetch only products uploaded by the logged-in user.
+  Used Axios or Fetch API to make requests to the backend with the logged-in user's email.
+  Managed product data using useState and useEffect hooks.

+**3. Displaying Filtered Products Dynamically**
+  Passed the fetched filtered product data to a ProductCard component.
+  Rendered product details such as name, image, price, and description dynamically.
+  Ensured a clean and structured UI using CSS and responsive layout techniques.

+**4. Future Enhancements & Experimentation:**
+  Role-Based Access: Only allow authorized users (e.g., shop owners or admins) to upload and view specific products.
+  Advanced Filtering: Extend filtering options to include categories, price ranges, and product availability.
+  Search Functionality: Implement a search bar for users to quickly find their uploaded products.